 3.1.
 A revision of the treaties ruled out in the short term?

-, the usual way to revise the treaties (article 48 TEU) seems to be the most logical.
+A priori, the usual way to revise the treaties (article 48 TEU) seems to be the most logical.
 This is the method most often used before the crisis, whether it pertained to the creation of the single market (Single European Act), the Single Currency (Maastricht Treaty), the Common Foreign and Security Policy and the European Policy on Asylum and Immigration (Amsterdam Treaty).

 Revision of the treaties like this would be advantageous because it would: